bbyars/mountebank/CONTRIBUTING.md

 ### Documentation tests

-The `functionalTest/html/docsIntegrityTest.js` file crawls the website and looks for special HTML tags that indicate the code blocks within are meant to be executed and validated.
+The `functionalTest/html/docsIntegrityTest.js` file looks for special HTML tags that indicate the code blocks within are meant to be executed and validated within the docs.
 At first I wrote these tests as a check on my own laziness;
 I know from experience how hard it is to keep the docs up-to-date.
 They proved quite useful, however, as a kind of BDD style outside-in description of the behavior, motivating me to rewrite